LiebeB/LiebeB.github.io/_posts/2018-03-14-why_i_decided_to_learn_software_development.markdown

 ---
 layout: post
 title:      "Why I decided to learn software development..."
-date:       2018-03-15 02:15:44 +0000
+date:       2018-03-14 22:15:44 -0400
 permalink:  why_i_decided_to_learn_software_development
 ---

 A few years ago, I delved into the coding realm.
 I was volunteering at a book festival in Cape Town and I got involved with the Wikimedia ZA organisation.
-I started to look into coding and programming...
-I found that I was interested in UXD and Business Analysis.
+I started to look into coding and programming and found that I was interested in UXD and Business Analysis.

 I decided at that point to stay in education.
 I had been teaching accounting and business studies in South Africa.
-My next job would land me in China, where I taught economics in Xi'an (where the Terracotta army is) and then in Nanjing (which is close to Shanghai).
+My next job would land me in China, where I first taught economics in Xi'an (where the Terracotta army is) and then in Nanjing (which is close to Shanghai).

 As much as I enjoy Nanjing and working with children, I felt as though I needed to do something else.
 I want to work in an environment where creative problem-solving and critical thinking skills are welcomed.
 I am sure there are schools where those features are incorporated to establish a conducive learning environment.
 I have worked at five schools, and I am yet to find such an organisation.
 My hope for the future is that more schools will be created to develop students holistically.
 Life is more than exam scores.